AntTheLimey/pgedge-docs/pgedge_stylesheet.md

 Capitalize command keywords; lowercase variables.

 Include links to third-party software installation/documentation pages in the Prerequisites section.

 Include links to our Github repo when we refer to cloning the repo, or working on the project.

-LICENCE.md should live in the docs folder in each repo.
-Create a symlink to that file from the repo root.
+LICENCE.md should live in the docs folder and in the root of each repo.
+Create a copy of the LICENCE.md file in the docs folder if there isn't one there already.

+Do not create links to github.io.